tanishagerg/SRNCA/blogpost.md

 One first guess at how animal and plant patterns arise would be that they are hard-coded in deterministic genes.
 That would mean every limb, tooth, and stripe corresponds exactly to its specific description in a gene.
-However, the information storage requirements for this approach would be massive: every cell would have to have the entire blueprint for the entire organism, similar to why an uncompressed tif file (where every pixel is described exactly) takes so much storage.
+However, the information storage requirements for this approach would be massive: every cell would have to have the entire blueprint for the entire organism, similar to why an uncompressed TIF file (where every pixel is described exactly) takes so much storage.
 An “uncompressed genome” describing an animal or plant would be immense, and such an organism’s fitness would likely collapse under the energetic and information-processing needs of such a genome.

 So what if the genomes could have a "compressed genome" instead?
 Similar to a compressed tif file, where the images are essentially stored as partial instructions for how to reconstruct the images based on decompression rules (the decompression algorithm here is the other half of the reconstruction instructions).
 Here is where we have a more viable explanation of organismal patterning and development:  encoding of rules for development (e.g. genes describing how to produce and react to a body landscape of diffusing morphogens).